How it works.

 - Carrying the message of hope, healing and recovery to those beyond their treatment experience.

-Various services are available according to the individual needs of the patient and family to help achieve the milestones of the program.
+Various services are available according to the individual needs of the participants and family to help achieve the milestones of the program.

-- Random drug and alcohol screenings help build accountability for the client, which can also be reassuring for the family
+- Random drug and alcohol screenings help build accountability for the participants, which can also be reassuring for the family

-- Development of achievable goals for both the patient and family that are related to recovery, which will help to prevent relapse, as well as provide responsive support should a relapse occur
+- Development of achievable goals for both the participants and family that are related to recovery, which will help to prevent relapse, as well as provide responsive support should a relapse occur

 - Regular calls to an individual, as well as their Circle of Support, which fosters honest and open communication

 - Recovery for Life Journal work, which offers participants a forum to get what they are thinking and feeling down on paper in the form of self-reflection, and allow My First Year of Recovery Specialists the opportunity to offer increased connection and emotional support

 - Access to a library of audio, video and interactive materials so participants can stay connected to the treatment experience; the library contains materials that participants more than likely heard and saw while in treatment, but now they can process those materials in a different way than when they were in treatment